 Deodorant, toothpaste, cosmetics, body washes, lotions, hair products, nail polish and perfumes are loaded with toxins and it can be overwhelming to cut through greenwashing tactics and decipher labels and ingredients.
 The EWG’s Skin Deep Cosmetics Database makes it easy, providing you with easy-to-navigate safety ratings for a wide range of products and ingredients on the market.
 Another great find is the Cosmetic Ingredients Maze app which allows you to simply type in the name of the ingredient and the app will tell you what it is, where it is derived from and how harmful it is.

-Products for Mom, Mom-to-Be and Baby
+Products for Mamas, Mamas-to-Be & Baby

-It can be overwhelming, expensive, and downright exhausting decoding labels and navigating through the greenwash to find high quality products that are truly natural, healthy and effective.
+It can be downright exhausting decoding labels and navigating through the greenwash to find high quality products that are truly natural, safe and effective.
 Ecocentric Mom takes the time, money and guesswork out of researching products, brands and ingredients so you can discover and try different products that are safe for you and your family.
 Each monthly box is packed with an assortment of hand-selected goodies and is delivered right to your door in chic, eco-friendly packaging.
 Members can choose between three Discovery Boxes for Mom, Mom-to-Be, or Baby and also receive exclusive product discounts and monthly giveaways!
 To celebrate my new venture with Ecocentric Mom, I am offering Natureal Mom readers a 10% discount on any subscription plan you choose.
 Just be sure to sign up here and enter code ECOMOM10 at checkout.

 Mattresses & Couches